hannesdatta/course-odcm/content/docs/course/project/grading.md

 src\reporting\analysis.R <-- final source code used to generate statistics/insights documented in the readme.
 ```

-The data sets should be submitted exclusively on canvas.
-Submit the documentation in such way that the data set is fully anonymized and blank out information that could be considered sensitive, such as names or other personal information.
+{{< hint info>}}
+***Be ready for publication**

+Please submit the data package in such way that it can be made publicly available on the internet.

+For example, you need to fully anonymize information that could be considered sensitive or personal, such as names or other personal information.
+Also, you must not store any of your personal passwords in code.
+Do you want to keep your names on a public data package or would you rather prefer to blank out your names (in that case, just take them out - I'll be able to match your grade using your team number).
+Finally, do a check on whether the statements made in your documentation are realistic.

+{{< /hint>}}

 ## Calculation of team grades
 Weights for each component of the grading rubric below are indicated in brackets (e.g., 5%).
 In calculating your final grade, percentages are converted to grade points on a ten-point scale (e.g., 5% make up 0.5 grade points on a 10-point scale), weighted by the following percentages: